SEND Information report

-All can be contacted by contacting Potters Green Primary School on 02476 613670
+All staff can be contacted by phoning Potters Green Primary School on 02476 613670

 Potters Green Primary is a fully inclusive school which ensures that all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum (regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs).
 This document is intended to give you information regarding the ways in which we ensure we support all of our pupils, including those with SEND, in order that they can reach their full potential.
 It may not list every skill, technique and resource we employ in order to achieve this, as these are continually developed and used to modify our provision to meet the changing needs and requirements of individual children.

 At Potters Green Primary School, all children are given a broad and balanced curriculum.
 Lessons are planned to address potential areas of difficulty and to remove barriers to pupils’ achievement.